strace - trace system calls and signals

 - --summary-syscall-overhead=overhead

-- Set the overhead for tracing system calls to overhead.
+- Sets the overhead for tracing system calls to overhead.
 This is

-useful for overriding the default heuristic for guessing how much time is
+useful for overriding the default heuristic, which estimates the time

-spent in mere measuring when timing system calls using the -c
+spent in the measurement process itself when timing system calls with the

-option.
-The accuracy of the heuristic can be gauged by timing a given
+-c option.
+The accuracy of the heuristic can be gauged by timing a

 accumulated system call time to the total produced using -c.